jecolon/ziglyph/README.md

 }
 ```

-### Using the aggregate Structs
+### Using Component Structs
-The `Ziglyph` struct is convenient, but requires a large memory and binary footprint to provide its
-varied functionality.
-For more control over memory and binary size, smaller aggregate structs are
-privided.
+Smaller aggregate structs are privided for specific areas of functionality.
+See [components.zig](src/components.zig) for a full list of all components.

 ```zig
 const Letter = @import("Ziglyph").Letter;